 Clean Drinking Water

 In most places in Colombia you can drink the water right out of the tap.
-This is a huge advantage for travellers who want to save money, and the environment (stop using plastic bottles!).
+This is a huge advantage when backpacking Colombia as you can save money, and the environment (stop using plastic bottles!).

 Few places in the world have as much to offer as Colombia.
 Mountains, jungle, beaches, ruins, colonial architecture, deserts and hill stations.
 Colombia has it all and then some.

-Like anywhere, there are a few cons to travelling Colombia.
-It’s a fantastic tourism destination, but it’s not perfect.
+Like anywhere, there are a few cons to backpacking Colombia.
+It’s a fantastic tourism destination, but like everywhere, it’s not perfect.

 Crime & Safety: